AnilRedshift/wand-core/README.md

 The WandCore repository is fairly straightforward.
 It uses [mox](https://hexdocs.pm/mox/Mox.html) for side effects.
 Due to the nature of the tasks, the "unit tests" can feel more like integration tests, but where possible, the heavy lifting is done in stateless modules.

 ## Contributing
-Issues and Pull requests are very much welcome!
+Issues and pull requests are very much welcome!
 If you are submitting a pull request, please make sure to add unit tests for both the successful and failing codepaths, and run `mix format` before submitting.

 ## Notes
 WandCore is a global archive, and is thus subject to the restriction that it can't have any dependencies.
 Due to the nature, the goal is to keep WandCore small, with minimal logic.
 Most of the heavy lifting is done in `wand` proper.